CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Token counts comparison between defenses

 \section{Token counts comparison between defenses}

 The prices were computed following OpenAI Platform\footnote{\url{https://platform.openai.com/docs/pricing}} and Anthropic Platform\footnote{\url{https://platform.claude.com/docs/en/about-claude/pricing}} pricing per token (input/output).
 As per these experiments, we use GPT-5 for the planner model and the second checker model with the screenshot for Multi-Modal Consensus, we use Claude Haiku 4.5 for the first checker model with the DOM used in DOM Consistency \& Multi-Modal Consensus.
-Additionally, we use UITars for the main QVLM model, since the model is deployed locally, we do not count it in the total costs, hence a total cost of \textit{0} for No defense.
+Additionally, we use UITars for the main Q-VLM model, since the model is deployed locally, we do not count it in the total costs, hence a total cost of \textit{0} for No defense.

-Observing \Cref{tab:token_count_defenses} and \Cref{tab:token_count_functions}, other than the token count explosion induced by OSWorld+Fides, we can make the following 3 observations: \begin{itemize} \item Both type of defense (CaMeL, Fides) generate a proportionally much higher output than input token count increase.
+Observing \Cref{tab:token_count_defenses} and \Cref{tab:token_count_functions}, other than the token count explosion induced by OSWorld+Fides, we can make the following 3 observations: \begin{itemize} \item Both types of defense (CaMeL, Fides) generate a proportionally much higher output than input token count increase.
 This can be explained first by the necessary output formatting for further processing in the plan and second because of environment state describing functions like \textit{summarize\_screenshot\_content}. \item Redundancy defenses are responsible for the largest increase in token count and cost.
-They indeed require very detailed system prompt to enable higher distinguishability between real and spoofed ad banners, as well as sota models. \item The planner model takes most of the token count cost for OSWorld+CaMeL without redundancy defenses.
-This imbalance stems from the very high number of output tokens compared with all QVLM functions combined (x\textit{3} approximatively), which can itself be explained by the necessary long plans to encompass all of the required possibilities of OS navigation when trying to fulfill the user task. \end{itemize}
+They indeed require a very detailed system prompt to enable higher distinguishability between real and spoofed ad banners, and the use state-of-the-art models (GPT-5, Claude Haiku 4.5) that are expensive. \item The planner model takes most of the token count cost for OSWorld+CaMeL without redundancy defenses.
+This imbalance stems from the very high number of output tokens compared with all Q-VLM functions combined (\textit{3}x approximately), which can itself be explained by the necessary long plans to encompass all of the required possibilities of OS navigation when trying to fulfill the user task. \end{itemize}